Entra Sync

 Overview

-The Azure AD (AAD) Sync plugin enables Rock administrators to synchronize data between Rock and Azure Active Directory and enables single sign on (SSO) allowing your Azure AD users to log into Rock with their Azure AD credentials.
-Data may be synchronized in either direction (from Rock to Azure AD, or from Azure AD into Rock), and may be synchronized on demand or with a schedule job.
+The Entra Sync plugin enables Rock administrators to synchronize data between Rock and Entra and enables single sign on (SSO) allowing your Entra users to log into Rock with their Entra credentials.
+Data may be synchronized in either direction (from Rock to Entra, or from Entra into Rock), and may be synchronized on demand or with a schedule job.

-By default, the Azure AD Sync plugin will synchronize the members of a group, and will attempt to match existing records in either system using the logic of:
+By default, the Entra Sync plugin will synchronize the members of a group, and will attempt to match existing records in either system using the logic of:

-1. AAD -> Rock – The sync will look for an exact match of ‘First Name’, ‘Last Name’ and ‘Email’.
+1. Entra -> Rock – The sync will look for an exact match of ‘First Name’, ‘Last Name’ and ‘Email’.

-2. Rock -> AAD – The sync will look for an exact match of the Rock ‘Email’ to the AAD User Principal Name (think email in AAD).
+2. Rock -> Entra – The sync will look for an exact match of the Rock ‘Email’ to the Entra User Principal Name (think email in Entra).

 Warning

-IMPORTANT NOTE: The plugin can only sync users from Rock to AAD if they have an email address with a domain that exists in the Azure Active Directory under “Custom domain names”.
-When syncing from Rock to AAD, Rock is unable to modify group membership for mail-enabled groups in Azure Active Directory (this includes mail-enabled security groups and distribution lists).
+IMPORTANT NOTE: The plugin can only sync users from Rock to Entra if they have an email address with a domain that exists in Entra under “Custom domain names”.
+When syncing from Rock to Entra, Rock is unable to modify group membership for mail-enabled groups in Entra (this includes mail-enabled security groups and distribution lists).
 Mail-enabled groups can only be managed from Exchange/Office 365 Admin Center.

-Additionally, you may configure an automated job to sync changes in one direction (from Rock to Azure AD) for the following fields:
+Additionally, you may configure an automated job to sync changes in one direction (from Rock to Entra) for the following fields:

 • Office Phone